clockworklabs/spacetimedb-typescript-sdk/.github/pull_request_template.md

 _List any PRs here that are required for this SDK change to work_

-## Testsuite

-_If you would like to run the your SDK changes in this PR against a specific SpacetimeDB branch, specify that here.
-This can be a branch name or a link to a PR._

-SpacetimeDB branch name: master

 ## Testing

 _Write instructions for a test that you performed for this PR_